6 Best REALLY FREE VPNs for Android in 2022 (Safe to Use)

 You can also pick from multiple VPN protocols, which isn’t possible with many free VPNs.
 It automatically picks the best protocol for every situation — but you can also select one manually.
 IKEv2 is fast, OpenVPN UDP is best for gaming and streaming, and OpenVPN TCP is ideal for web browsing and file transfers.

 Aside from solid security, hide.me gave me the fastest speeds of any free VPN.
-I tested a nearby US server and hide.me was fast enough to make video calls without choppy audio or video.
+I tested the US server and hide.me was fast enough to make video calls without choppy audio or video.
 No matter which server I connected to, my speeds were always fast enough to stream in HD.

 Unfortunately, hide.me’s unblocking capabilities are inconsistent.
 Sometimes I was able to log into Netflix and watch shows, but other times I’d get the Netflix proxy error.